stephentuso/dockerfiles/gcc-runner/README.md

 # gcc-runner

 For one of my classes, our C programs are supposed to be compiled on a linux system with `gcc`.
 I'm using this docker image for that purpose.
+It will include all `.c` files in the source directory.

-`docker-gcc` can be located outside the project dir and run with the src dir being the first argument (`docker-gcc ./`), or located inside the project dir and run without any arguments.
+`docker-gcc` run without any arguments assumes you are in the source directory, or you can pass the source dir as an argument.